namikaze-40p/obsidian-cliplet/README.md

 # Obsidian Cliplet

-This is an [Obsidian](https://obsidian.md/) plugin that combines a dedicated clipboard with a snippet feature, allowing you to efficiently manage frequently used text and snippets and retrieve them instantly when needed.
+This is an [Obsidian](https://obsidian.md/) plugin that a clipboard and snippet manager — your own, separate from the OS clipboard.

 ## Concept